vercel/next.js/examples/cms-contentful/README.md

 ### Step 3.
 Validate your content model

-After setting up the content model (either manually or by running `npm run setup`), it should look as follows.
+After setting up the content model (either manually or by running `npm run setup` or `yarn setup`), it should look as follows.

 **Content model overview**